 Do I need to wash the walls if they look clean?

-Yes — construction dust is invisible but weakens paint adhesion.
+Yes — building dust is invisible, but it reduces paint adhesion.
 A wipe with a damp cloth is enough.

 What should I use to wash kitchen walls?

-A degreaser solution or TSP (trisodium phosphate).
-Regular soap won’t fully remove the grease film.
+A degreasing solution or TSP (trisodium phosphate).
+Ordinary soap will not fully remove the greasy film.

 Can you wash plasterboard?